nextflow-io/website/content/blog/2023/the-state-of-nextflow-and-kubernetes.md

 One of the most difficult aspects of using Nextflow with Kubernetes is that Nextflow needs a `PersistentVolumeClaim` (PVC) to store the shared work directory, which also means that Nextflow itself must run inside the Kubernetes cluster in order to access this storage.
 While the `kuberun` command attempts to automate this process, it has never been reliable enough for production usage.

 At the Nextflow Summit in October 2022, we introduced [Fusion](https://seqera.io/fusion/), a file system driver that can mount S3 buckets as POSIX-like directories.
 The combination of Fusion and [Wave](https://seqera.io/wave/) (a just-in-time container provisioning service) enables you to have your work directory in S3-compatible storage.
-See the [Wave blog post](/blog/2022/rethinking-containers-for-cloud-native-pipelines.html) for an explanation of how it works — it’s pretty cool.
+See the [Wave blog post](https://nextflow.io/blog/2022/rethinking-containers-for-cloud-native-pipelines.html) for an explanation of how it works — it’s pretty cool.

 This functionality is useful in general, but it is especially useful for Kubernetes, because (1) you don’t need to provision your own PVC and (2) you can run Nextflow on Kubernetes without using `kuberun` or creating your own submitter Pod.

+This feature currently supports AWS S3 on Elastic Kubernetes Service (EKS) clusters and Google Cloud Storage on Google Kubernetes Engine (GKE) clusters.

+Check out [this article](https://seqera.io/blog/deploying-nextflow-on-amazon-eks/) over at the Seqera blog for an in-depth guide to running Nextflow (with Fusion) on Amazon EKS.

 ### No CPU limits by default